k3strl/k3strl/README.md

 # Hi there! 👋🏻 I'm Nic Blaize!
-I'm finally fulfilling my dreams of becoming a full-stack web developer.
+I'm fulfilling my dreams of becoming a full-stack web developer.

 - 🔭 I’m  enrolled in a BCS coding bootcamp through the University of Minnesota.
 It's tough but I'm learning quickly!
 - 🌱 I’m currently learning React, Postgres, Javascript/Typescript, MongoDB, Python, and much more